CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 Project documents are added in the [docs folder](https://github.com/a3mc/Casper-Metrics/tree/master/e2e/Reports).

-The reviewer observes that the project is documented in detail and documents are well structured.
+The reviewer observes that the project has detailed documentation  for usage with examples, along with the installation, build and test instructions, and documents are well structured.

 Requirement | Finding
 ------------ | -------------